 Typically a volunteer creates a team when signing up for an opportunity that is accepting team responses.
 To do so, they should simply click the opportunity's Respond as Team button if it is available.
-After clicking that button, they provide the team name, a team description (optional), a designated team leader email, and the number of people on the team.
+After clicking that button, they provide the team name and put in the information for the people on the team.
 A site manager can also create a team from the site manager panel.

 Once a team creator has designated a team leader, the next step is to add team members.
 The team creator/leader can add them, or they can send out a "team join" link, which people can click in order to join the team.